rems-project/reviewing-good-and-bad-reasons/reviewing-good-and-bad-reasons.md

 that uncited paper renders the submitted work moot.

 Another bad reason arises during discussion, after the first reviews have been written.
-At the end of the process, one has to arrive at accept/reject decisions, but during the process it's all too easy to regard the current scores as an objective assessment, e.g. saying "this is a `B' paper".
+At the end of the process, one has to arrive at accept/reject decisions, but during the process it's all too easy to regard the current scores as an objective assessment, e.g. saying _this is a "B" paper_.
 The whole point of the discussion is to consider whether reviews are wrong or miscalibrated - otherwise we'd just order papers by the original scores.

 ## Good Reasons to Reject Bad PL Papers